Salmabif/Exploratory-data-analysis/README.md

 # Exploratory-data-analysis

 EDA (Exploratory Data Analysis) is a critical component of any data science or machine learning project.
-It is the process of analysing, visualising, and comprehending a dataset in order to extract useful insights and patterns.
+It is the process of analyzing, visualizing, and comprehending a dataset to extract useful insights and patterns.
 EDA helps identify important features and relationships among variables, which aids in the development of a better predictive model.
-In this section, we will cover the various EDA techniques and how they are implemented in Python.